SummaryDev/ethereum-sql/docs/how-we-index-store-and-decode.md

 url: https://summary.dev
 ---

+# How we index, store and decode blockchain data

+We explain the techniques we at **summary.dev** employ to index and decode Ethereum events and make a case for an extract-load-transform process that preserves captured data and leaves flexibility to interpret it.

+---

-# Events in Ethereum
+## Events in Ethereum

 Smart contracts emit events (aka logs) which can be captured and analyzed.

-Events can be searched for by their `signature` and optionally by 3 other `indexed` parameters called `topics`, while the rest of the payload goes into the `data` field.
+Events can be searched for by their `signature` and optionally by 3 other `indexed` parameters called `topics`.
+The rest of the payload goes into the `data` field.

 ```js
 event Transfer(address indexed from, address indexed to, uint256 value)